 - Is your home a safe environment for your child to be raised?

-- Will you take seriously the allegations being made against you and make changes in your life based on the constructive feedback of your attorney and/or a CPS caseworker?
+- Will you take seriously the allegations being made against you and make changes in your life based on your attorney and/or a CPS caseworker's constructive feedback?

 - Is your child sufficiently fed and nourished?
 Do you have basic knowledge of nutrition and how to feed your child?

-If CPS determines that there is a present danger of serious harm to your child and believes that you are not willing to take the steps necessary to protect your child from harm, then CPS will intervene.
+If CPS determines a present danger of serious harm to your child and believes that you are not willing to take the steps necessary to protect your child from harm, then CPS will intervene.
 That intervention will likely mean that your child will be removed from your home.

 However, it is not a sure thing that your child will be removed from your home even if they determine that there is something about their home environment that is not safe.
 There are lesser steps that CPS can take that can involve the creation of a safety plan being created that will address the concerns in your home.
-Also, you may be asked to place your child in the home of a relative or friend in order to quickly remedy the dangerous condition in your home.
-However, if neither of these options is determined to be appropriate a removal of your child is absolutely possible.
+You may also be asked to place your child in the home of a relative or friend to remedy the dangerous condition in your home quickly.
+However, if neither of these options is determined to be appropriate, the removal of your child is absolutely possible.

 Where does CPS draw its authority to remove your child from your home?

-It is an extremely painful experience to have your child removed from your home.
+It is a harrowing experience to have your child removed from your home.
 The pain is only exaggerated because you know that the reason for that removal is due to a concern about your ability to parent your child.

 There is truth in the statement that your child is, in fact, YOUR child.
 Typically you have a great deal of autonomy to raise your child in the manner you deem to be best for their development.
 However, the State of Texas asserts through its laws that your child has rights as well.
 Those rights include the ability to be safe from potential risks of harm that can otherwise be prevented or mitigated by behavior.
 Your child can potentially be removed from your home in the furtherance of this goal.

-It is typical that CPS would go to a judge to obtain a court order that allows them to take custody of your child on a temporary basis and to also remove him from your home.
+Typically, CPS would go to a judge to obtain a court order that allows them to temporarily take custody of your child and remove him from your home.
 However, if there is a serious matter going on in your home that requires immediate removal of your child, removal without a court order can be achieved as well.
 Keep in mind that CPS must request a court date as quickly as possible to address the removal with a judge and obtain the authority to continue to keep your child out of your home.

-You are not being charged with a crime when CPS intervenes into your family’s life
+You are not being charged with a crime when CPS intervenes in your family’s life.

 Learning about the people who will be involved in your case

 An investigative worker is a person with CPS who will perform the investigation of your child and your family.
-This can involve meeting with you, interviewing you and your child as well as any other persons who are listed in the report made to CPS.
-When a hearing is held this person will attend on behalf of CPS.
+This can involve meeting with you, interviewing you and your child, and any other persons listed in the report made to CPS.
+When a hearing is held, this person will attend on behalf of CPS.
 Their testimony will impact whether or not a judge finds that abuse or neglect has occurred.

-A Family-Based Social Services (FBSS) worker may be assigned to your case in the event that your child is determined to be unsafe but removal is not necessary.
+A Family-Based Social Services (FBSS) worker may be assigned to your case if your child is determined to be unsafe, but removal is unnecessary.
 The FBSS worker will work with you to help you to figure out ways to make your home a safer place for your child to reside.
-Your child may be able to reside with you at home during this time or may be sent to live with a relative of yours while you work to improve the safety of your home.
+Your child may be able to reside with you at home during this time or maybe be sent to live with a relative of yours while you work to improve the safety of your home.

-Conservatorship Caseworkers, or caseworker for short, becomes involved in your case if a court determines that abuse or neglect has occurred and grants temporary conservatorship to CPS.
+Conservatorship Caseworkers, or caseworkers for short, become involved in your case if a court determines that abuse or neglect has occurred and grants temporary conservatorship to CPS.
 For the entire length of your court case, this is a person that will be working with you and your family.
-Due to the high degree of turnover at CPS, it is likely that you will have more than one caseworker assigned to your case.
+Due to the high degree of turnover at CPS, you will likely have more than one caseworker assigned to your case.

-Finally, a CPS supervisor will be responsible for signing off on all final decisions on behalf of CPS.
-As you proceed through the life of your case if you have questions about decisions made by any other employee of CPS those questions can be addressed to the supervisor.
+Finally, a CPS supervisor will be responsible for signing off on all final decisions on behalf of CPS as you proceed through the life of your case.
+If you have questions about any other employee of CPS's decisions, those questions can be addressed to the supervisor.
 You should request the supervisor’s name and contact information at your first interaction with a CPS investigator.

 Attorneys who are involved in your CPS case

-It is likely that you will have an attorney of your own.
+You will likely have an attorney of your own.
 Your attorney will either be provided to you by a court- if you qualify financially- or you will hire, own attorney.
 Your attorney will represent you and advocate for you in court.

 A judge will be assigned to your child’s CPS case and will run all hearings.
-Attorneys will present evidence in hearings and the judge will make rulings based on the evidence that is presented.
+Attorneys will present evidence in hearings, and the judge will make rulings based on the evidence presented.
 The judge is tasked with making decisions that are in the best interests of your child.